Testwell CTC++

 they are built by a makefile, for example as follows

-nmake -f Makefile
+nmake -f Makefile which

 uses its own ruling to emit the elementary compile and link